Aiden0/local-data-eng-workshop/README.md

 What this repo _is_:

-- A self-contained playground dbt project, useful for testing out scripts, and communicating some of the core dbt concepts.
+- A self-contained playground end to end data engineering project with airflow, dbt project, useful for testing out scripts, and communicating some of the core engineering concepts.

-What this repo _is not_:

-- A tutorial — check out the [Getting Started Tutorial](https://docs.getdbt.com/tutorial/setting-up) for that.
-Notably, this repo contains some anti-patterns to make it self-contained, namely the use of seeds instead of sources.
-- A demonstration of best practices — check out the [dbt Learn Demo](https://github.com/dbt-labs/dbt-learn-demo) repo instead.
-We want to keep this project as simple as possible.
-As such, we chose not to implement:
-  - our standard file naming patterns (which make more sense on larger projects, rather than this five-model project)
-  - a pull request flow
-  - CI/CD integrations
-- A demonstration of using dbt for a high-complex project, or a demo of advanced features (e.g. macros, packages, hooks, operations) — we're just trying to keep things simple here!

 </details>